 According to Google data, the query 'I hate daily scrums' gets several monthly searches.
-Even if few people look for that, you can sense a similar feeling in digital communities, where not-so-nice posts and hilarious memes pop up once every now and then… And we totally get it.
+Even if few people look for that, you can sense a similar feeling in digital communities, where not-so-nice posts and hilarious memes pop up once now and then… And we totally get it.

 It might be annoying for some to connect to a meeting when, sometimes, there are little to no relevant updates.
 If you have been considering shuffling things and adding a little change to improve your team's communication flows, you could try a different cadence for your stand-up meetings.